Brooks Tropicals' History

 In an area called the Redlands just south of Miami, the company grows SlimCado® avocados.
 On the Florida west coast, the company grows starfruit.

-The company's Belize operations grows, packs and ships Caribbean Red® papayas.
+The company also grows, packs and ships Caribbean Red® papayas.
 Twenty other tropical fruits and vegetables are imported into the North American market from fifteen countries in Central and South America.

-It hasn't been without some high hurdles, such as citrus canker's decimation of South Florida's lime industry and the destruction by hurricanes Andrew (Florida) and Dean (Belize).
+It hasn't been without some high hurdles, such as citrus canker's decimation of South Florida's lime industry and the destruction by hurricanes Andrew and Dean.
 The company is currently tackling the infestation of the ambrosia beetle, an insect that deposits a killing fungus into avocado trees.
 Brooks Tropicals is optimistic about the effectiveness of treatments the firm has pioneered in this area.

 Mother Nature's Role